 Even podcasts aimed at native speakers often use quite natural, informal language.
 They can be “incredibly good company”.
 With shows available on everything under the sun, you can feel that you’re part of a community which shares your interests, no matter how geeky.

 Download a podcast on your phone and you’ll be able to practise your listening skills anywhere and feel like you’re getting involved in a community.
 You can also listen again and again and, if you’re in the mood, use a transcript to analyse the language.
 Make your own if necessary.

 Methods and tips

-Judith Meyer began “Fast track language learning” with the home truth that, however you slice and dice it, it takes between 600 and 2000 hours to get a good working knowledge of a language.
+One of the original founders of the Polyglot Gathering, Judith Meyer, began “Fast track language learning” with the home truth that, however you slice and dice it, it takes between 600 and 2000 hours to get a good working knowledge of a language.

 You can, however, register a real achievement if you want to spend 40 to 60 hours (for example half and hour a day for three months).
 Your aim may be to get a flavour of a language.
 Meyer did this once with Japanese because of an interest in anime.
 Another time, she had to give a speech in Indonesian, but didn’t speak the language.

 The key is to choose materials and spend your time relentlessly working on your (limited) goal.
 Focus down.
 If you’re really into a certain foreign TV series, for example, watch it relentlessly and pull out the vocab and make flashcards (there are programs to help with this).
 If your goal is to speak, schedule half an hour on Skype with a teacher every day. focus on “chunks” of vocab that you really need.